6ogo/multi-model-training-python/README.md

 4. **Usage** - A step-by-step guide on how to use the app after it is set up, including how to upload data, select models, tune hyperparameters, and view results.
 5. **Contributing** - Information on how to contribute to the repository.
 6. **License** - Information about the project's license.

+## Project Overview

+This repository contains a Streamlit-based application designed for model training and evaluation on a given dataset.
+The app allows users to upload a CSV file, select target variables, choose from multiple machine learning models, and evaluate their performance.
+The application includes data preprocessing steps like handling missing values, feature selection based on correlation, and scaling, alongside hyperparameter tuning for some models.
+The app then outputs various performance metrics and visualizations, such as confusion matrices, ROC curves, feature importance plots, and model training histories.

 ## Features